Adobe Lightroom 6 – The Missing FAQ

 When the book was originally released in 2015, it covered the subscription version (Lightroom CC 2015) and the perpetual license (Lightroom 6).
 The subscription version has now been updated numerous times and rebranded Lightroom Classic (now covered in the LR Classic book).
 The information in this book still applies to Lightroom 6 standalone license.

-The LR 6 version is a major rewrite that’s taken 2 years to complete, and I’m confident it’s my best yet.
+The LR 6 version is a major rewrite that took 2 years to complete, and I’m confident it’s my best yet.
 The information is now easier for less experienced users to understand, and easier to find using the comprehensive new index.
 If you’ve read previous versions, don’t worry, all of the advanced information is still there and has been expanded too.
 The book’s also available in color print for the first time (it’s not glossy, but it’s much better than the previous B&W print).
 To learn more about the rewrite, click here.

 Is it worth reading?